FAQ About Inverters and Setup

 A: No, the spark charges input capacitors.
 The inverter will be fine if the polarity is correct.

 A: Exeltech inverters are protected from reverse polarity by blowing fuses (except 48Vdcmodels).
-Call technical support.
+Call technical support to help determine if your system has been damaged.

 A: The current at such a low voltage may have blown the fuses (except 48Vdc).
-Remove the front four screws and slide the inverter’s heats ink out of the extruded case.
+Remove the front four corner screws and slide the inverter’s heat sink out of the extruded case.
+For 12V systems there are an additional 2 brass screws that need to be removed also.
+These 2 brass screws are located at the rear of the inverter near the battery terminal and they will have power on them.
 The fuses are located near the back of the inverter’s PC board, Order new fuses from Exeltech (special type).
 Should the inverter still fail to function after replacing the fuses, call technical support?

 A: Exeltech makes split-phase MX inverters, but we do not make split-phase power modules.